 The peculiar name has nothing to do with chopping.
 It comes from the Old English 'ceap', meaning a pedlar, suggesting that the village was once a centre for trading.
 The same root word gives us place names like Cheapside in London.

 As a side-note, despite the spelling, the name of the hamlet is not pronounced with a hard 'g' like a garden gate, but like a soft 'y' sound like 'Chop Yat'.

-At the southern end of Chop Gate is a car par with toilets, and a nearby picnic area.
-The only real other facility for visitors is the Buck Inn pub, which also offers accommodation.
+At the southern end of Chop Gate is a car park with toilets and a nearby picnic area.
+The only other facility for visitors is the Buck Inn pub, which also offers accommodation.
 There is no Church of England church, but the village is served by a Methodist chapel, on the B1257.

 The closest historic attraction of note is Mount Grace Priory in Osmotherley, 5 miles to the west, but really the attraction here is the superb moorland scenery.

 Address: Chop Gate, Yorkshire, England

 Photo Credit: Mick Garratt, licensed for reuse under the Creative Commons Licence

 NEARBY HISTORIC ATTRACTIONS

 Heritage Rated from 1- 5 (low-exceptional) on historic interest

 Cleveland Way National Trail - 2.9 miles (Countryside)